arp242/arp242.net/code/spamdb-curses/index.markdown

 ---
 layout: code
-title: spamdb-curses
+title: "spamdb-curses"
-link: spamdb-curses
+link: "spamdb-curses"
+last_version: "version_1.2-fixed"
+pre1: "Project status: finished (it does what it needs to do and there are no known bugs)."

 ---

 Human friendly curses interface for `spamdb(8)` to manage addresses for the whitelist/greylist.

-Note: This is for OpenBSD's `spamd(8)`, which has absolutely nothing to do with SpamAssasin's `spamd`.
+Note: this is for OpenBSD's `spamd(8)`, which has absolutely nothing to do with SpamAssasin's `spamd`.

-It's simple, and "just works"™ ...
-What more is there to say?

 ChangeLog
 =========